 Barrister.
-To qualify as a barrister, students must undertake a two-year professional course provided by the Honorable Society of King's Inns and leading to the award of the degree of Barrister-at-Law.
+To qualify as a barrister students must undertake a two-year professional course provided by the Honorable Society of King's Inns and leading to the award of the degree of Barrister-at-Law.
 Upon conferral, a barrister must then 'devil' for a period of one year with an experienced barrister.
-From the year 2002 the Honorable Society of King's Inns will introduce an entrance examination.
+From the year 2002 the Honorable Society of King's Inns will have an entrance examination in the subjects Company Law, Constitutional Law, Criminal Law, Law of Evidence and Jurisprudence.
+In order to sit this examination it is necessary to have a degree in Irish law which includes the subjects Land Law (including Law of Succession), Law of Contracts, Law of Torts, Law of Equity, and Law of the European Union.
+The examination will be held in August.
+Both the entrance examination subjects and the 'core' subjects are offered in the Bachelor of Civil Law Degree and the Bachelor of Business and Legal Studies Degree.